Juveniles likely started brush fire near SDSU, fire official says

 SAN DIEGO - A fire that scorched 38 acres of vegetation and forced the evacuation of about 80 homes in Del Cerro, north of San Diego State University, was "more than likely started by juveniles," authorities said Monday.

-The so-called Adobe Fire was 85 percent contained with no active flames as of 8:45 a.m., San Diego Fire-Rescue Department spokeswoman Monica Munoz said.
-It’s expected to be 100 percent contained later Monday.
+The so-called Adobe Fire was 85 percent contained by Monday morning and was fully contained as of 6 p.m., according to San Diego Fire-Rescue Department.

 "Metro Arson Strike Team investigators determined that juveniles were more than likely responsible for setting the fire," Munoz said this morning.
 "Investigators are still in the process of doing interviews and investigating, so we don't have a definitive cause yet.
 We don't have any other information besides the fact that the suspects are juveniles."